 A legal notice for cheque dishonor is neccessay before any action.This Act provides that, once the cheque has been dishonoured, a notice needs to be issued (by registered A.D.) to the drawer within 30 days of the receipt of memo from drawee bank that the cheque is dishonoured.
 The legal notice for cheque dishonour to be sent should mention the following points;

 After sending the legal notice for cheque dishonor the next step should be taken.

 3. Filing complaint:

-Where on the receipt of notice, if the drawer of the cheque remains silent or refuses to pay the money within 15 days from the date of receipt of notice, then a criminal complaint should be filed against the drawer (“Accused”) within next 30 days from the expiry of time period provided to the drawer.
+Where on the receipt of notice, if the drawer after the dishonor of cheque remains silent or refuses to pay the money within 15 days from the date of receipt of notice, then a criminal complaint should be filed against the drawer (“Accused”) within next 30 days from the expiry of time period provided to the drawer.

 4. Place of filing the complaint:

 The place for filing the complaint shall be determined based on any of the following;

 A complaint should contain complete details about the complainant, Accused, details of the transaction, details of the notice sent to Accused, jurisdiction clause, limitation clause, prayers asking for compensation and punishment for the Accused.
 The complaint should also be accompanied with all the important attachments i.e. the list of witnesses, list of all original documents and copies, board resolution giving authority to a person to file complaint on behalf of the company (if applicable) etc.

 6. Issuance of summons:

 Upon filing of complaint and completion of all procedural aspects, the Magistrate before whom the complaint is filed shall verify the documents and upon subsequent verification, shall issue summons against the Accused.